Smithsonian/Match-Getty-AAT/README.md

 ![General information and instructions for the [input file](#input-file).](docs/AATScreen1.png)

-## Steps

-This app will take the string in the column "term" and match it with the The Art & Architecture Thesaurus using their Linked Open Data portal.

-Steps and screenshots:
+## Steps and screenshots

 ### Step 1.
-Batch Matching of Subjects: Automated match based on the term and keywords.
+Batch Matching of Subjects: Automated match based on the term and keywords

 ![The term in each row is matched to the AAT.
 If there are more than one matches, the user can select the best one in the next step.](docs/AATScreen2.png)

 ### Step 2.
-Manual Matching of Subjects: Select the appropiate match by executing a full text search.
+Manual Matching of Subjects: Select the appropiate match by executing a full text search

 ![Select the best AAT term for the row.](docs/AATScreen3.png)

 ### Step 3.
-Download Results: Download a CSV or Excel file with the rows from the input file with the match from the AAT.
+Download Results: Download a CSV or Excel file with the rows from the input file with the match from the AAT

 ![Download the results file in CSV or Excel.](docs/AATScreen4.png)